reidperyam/Configr-and-AutoFac-Playpen/README.md

       This however breaks the other, self-hosted console apps that consume the .csx file from their bin directories: Api.cspoj and Core.csproj.

+##Questions:
-Questions: (Issue 2) Is there an elegant work around that allows both the Website.csproj and shared consumers of the .csx files to load them?
+1. Is there an elegant work around that allows both the Website.csproj and other, shared consumers of the .csx files to load them?
-           (Issue 2) Can Configr be enhanced to support loading from either /bin/ or base directory?
+2. Can Configr be enhanced to support loading from either /bin/ or base directory?
-           (Issue 1) What process causes .csx files to be purged on application startup intermittantly?
+3. What process causes .csx files to be intermittantly purged on application startup?
+4. Why does simply Building a .csproj not copy the dependant, "Copy Always" content to the application's execution directory?